logo Collaborating for Digital Health and Care in Europe

 • Training methodologies.

-- Drawing on EHTEL members’ knowledge about the digital revolution in health and care; use of digital tools and methods.
+- Drawing on EHTEL members’ knowledge about the digital transformation in health and care; use of digital tools and methods.

 • Communication: